martin-wey/CodeLL-Dataset/README.md

 The first part of this README describes how to reproduce the data mining procedure of the paper.
 Then, it introduces how to perform the code change analysis.

+---

+**The repository is still under construction as we are preparing the release of a second version of the dataset.**

+---

 ## Dataset

 You can download the initial version of `CodeLL` using the following link: https://zenodo.org/records/10248423.